msngr/msngr/README.md

+<span id="top"></span>
 # About Me

 ## Frontend Web Developer For Pixel Perfect Responsive Websites,<br>SPAs And Web Apps

-Hello, my name is Sergej and I am always looking for new opportunities to improve myself and learn as much as I can,<br>so I can improve as a Web Developer every single day.
+Hello, my name is Sergej and I am a remote developer, currently looking for a position as software tester and working on building my second side business.

+About me:

 1. I quit my job and taught myself Web Development in 2020.
-2. In 2021 I started my own business, developing websites for smaller companies and freelancer.
+2. In 2021 I started my [own business](https://webdesign-sorgenfrei.w3bdev.de), developing websites for smaller companies and freelancer.
-3. 2022 I decided to give up my business and specialised in Frontend Development.
+3. 2022 I had an internship and decided to give up my business and specialised in Frontend Development.
-4. Currently I am working remotely at [cierra GmbH](https://cierra.de/).
+4. 2022 June until November I worked remotely at [cierra GmbH](https://cierra.de/).
+5. Currently I am building my second business with a different strategy.

 ## My Work